Best Auto Insurance Companies for Uber and Lyft Drivers

-Erie Insurance offers Rideshare Insurance, which gets added onto your personal auto insurance coverage.
-Erie recently expanded their “business use” auto insurance policy clause to include Uber and Lyft drivers along with food delivery services.
+Erie Insurance offers Rideshare Insurance, which gets added to your personal auto insurance coverage.
+Erie recently expanded its “business use” auto insurance policy clause to include Uber and Lyft drivers along with food delivery services.
 It will cost about $10 to $15 to add Erie’s Rideshare Insurance to your policy.

 Allstate offers a Ride for Hire policy that functions like gap coverage.
 It’s only activated when you’re on the clock with Uber or Lyft.
 Priced at around $20 per month, the policy will not provide additional protection when off the clock.

 States Allstate Ridesharing Coverage is Available